 One layer (5 – 7.5 m²/L), two layers (2.5 – 3.75 m²/L).

-Preferably covered with plastic-bonded dispersion paints, silicate emulsion paints, façade paints or silicon resin paints.
-We do not recommend pure mineral paints (clay, chalk, pure silicate).
-You can find concrete recommendations on the technical data sheet.
-Due to its high tensile strength (at least 0.08 N/mm² according to ETAG 004 for WDVS), it can be applied directly under pure organic plaster, but not on mineral plaster!
+Preferably covered with plastic bonded, water-based emulsion paints, dispersion silicate paints, facade paints or silicon resin paints.
+Not applicable are pure mineral paints (clay, loam, chalk, silicate).
+Please find appropriate product recommendations in the technical data sheet.
+Due to the high adhesive tensile strenght (to ETAG 004 for EIFS-systems, minimum 0.08 N/mm²), applicable directly under pure organic plaster, no mineral pasters!

 Must be grounded!
 For indoor use, we recommend our self-adhesive grounding tape and GW grounding plate GW (GB) and GP earth plug, and we recommend the AF3 fiber additive and GE grounding plate for outdoor use.